apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

  * Arguments:
     * `expression1` : A `string` or a homogeneous `OrderedList` of a comparable item type.
     * `expression2` : The same type as `expression1`.
-    * `threshold` : An `int32` that represents the distance threshold.
+    * `threshold` : An `int64` that represents the distance threshold.
  * Return Value:
     * An `OrderedList` with two items:
         * The first item contains a `boolean` value representing whether `expression1` and `expression2` are similar.
-        * The second item contains an `int32` that represents the edit distance of `expression1` and `expression2` if it is within the threshold, or 0 otherwise.
+        * The second item contains an `int64` that represents the edit distance of `expression1` and `expression2` if it is within the threshold, or 0 otherwise.
+ * Note: An n-gram index can be utilized for this function.
  * Example:

         use dataverse TinySocial;